 The maximum measured speed was 9.30 m/s (33.47 km/h), the share of samples with a measured speed below 1 km/h (likely stops) was 10.8%.

-Furthermore, the experiment itself was probably also negatively influenced by existing personal experience on the common phase lengths.
+An extended evaluation should be based on a larger number of trips.
+(Furthermore, the experiment itself was probably also negatively influenced by existing experience on the typical phase lengths.)

-- bad traffic light data for some traffic lights (the “real-time” data is so old that no meaningful predications can be made)
+- outdated traffic light data for some traffic lights (the “real-time” data is so old that no meaningful predications can be made)

 - badly correlated traffic lights (no matter how slow/quick you try to go, between some traffic lights stops are almost inevitable; the phases seem to be optimized for a limited number of cars driving 50 km/h)